 Stained Glass Degree and Training Program Information

-While there are no degree programs available specifically in stained glass, some community colleges offer classes in stained glass as part of fine arts associate's degree programs.
-Students learn the fundamentals of stained and leaded glass design in hands-on environments.
-They might also gain proficiency in restoring stained glass creations.
+In stained-glass programs, students learn the fundamentals of stained and leaded glass design in hands-on environments.
+They might also gain a proficiency in restoring creations.

 Associate's Degree in Fine Arts